 For example, You may feel that giving blood is important (Attitude) because an adequate blood supply is necessary to save a life (Belief) and because you respect human life (Value).
 Your (Behavior), as you participate in the blood drive and donate blood, is a logical and observable extension of your

 Firstly, values mean a judgment of what is right or wrong, desirable or undesirable.
-For example, most people share the values of equality, freedom, honesty, fairness, justice, good health, and family.
+For example, most people share equality, freedom, honesty, fairness, justice, good health, and family.
 Another example, we respect human life naturally (Value).

 Thirdly, an attitude is a statement expressing an individual’s approval or disapproval, like or dislike.
 Usually, attitudes evolve from our values and beliefs.
 Many values and beliefs interact to complicate our decision-making.
 For example, You may feel that giving blood is very important (Attitude).

 Finally, Behavior is an individual’s observable action.
-It is the way of how we act or behave to others.
+It is the way of how we act or behave toward others.
 It is the combination of other psychological factors such as values, beliefs, and attitudes.

 For example, You may feel that giving blood is important (Attitude) because an adequate blood supply is necessary to save a life (Belief) and because you respect human life (Value).
-Your Behavior, as you participate in the blood drive and donate blood, is a logical and observable extension of your outlook.
+As you participate in the blood drive and donate blood, your behavior is a logical and observable extension of your outlook.

 market segmentation Theories